 2 women accuse Seattle hip-hop artist Raz Simone of abuse, coercion

-manda Branch, age 24, told herself everything would be all right.
+manda, age 24, told herself everything would be all right.
 She was lying on the carpeted floor of her downtown Seattle apartment, and her boyfriend was forcibly cutting off her hair.

 Struggling, she said she stopped when she realized she couldn’t get up.
-Recalling what happened recently, Branch said she turned her head toward the window of her fourth floor apartment and watched as the Monorail passed by.
+Recalling what happened recently, Amanda said she turned her head toward the window of her fourth floor apartment and watched as the Monorail passed by.

 Raz Simone, 30, is a rapper of note on the Seattle scene who got national attention this summer as a symbol of the city’s movement for racial justice.
 When protesters occupied six blocks on Capitol Hill in June, Simone was seen patrolling this police-free zone with guns.

 He was depicted as a leader of the Seattle protests by The New York Times, interviewed by CNN, and praised by Forbes Magazine as a man out for racial justice.
 Right-wing commentators on Twitter called him a “warlord.”
 Seattle city leaders got in touch.

 But in the movement, women were alarmed.
 They were already frustrated with his attention-grabbing behavior, and now they were hearing whispers and reading social media posts about abuse.
 Several denounced him.